zen-audio-player/zen-audio-player.github.io/CONTRIBUTING.md

 0. Install test dependencies: `npm install`.
 0. Make your changes.
 0. Run the tests: `npm test`.
-0. Run `git commit -m` and add your message describing what you have changed.
+0. Run `git commit` and add your message describing what you have changed.
 If you have made changes that address an issue include the text `Closes #1` (where 1 would be the issue number) to your commit message.
 0. Submit a [pull request](https://github.com/zen-audio-player/zen-audio-player.github.io/pulls) - Travis CI will run tests to make sure nothing broke.

 ## Issues & Bug Reports